 - The sharp edge is blunt, and the burr should be removed.

 Part surface treatment:

-2. The surface of the processed thread is not allowed to have defects such as black skin, bumps, random buckles and burrs.
-All steel surfaces that need to be painted must be removed from rust, scale, grease, dust, mud, salt and dirt before painting.
+2. The surface of the processed thread cannot have defects such as black skin, bumps, random buckles, and burrs.
+All steel surfaces that need to be painted must be removed from rust, scale, grease, dust, mud, salt, and dirt before painting.

 Heat treatment of parts: